anonym117/GraCFL/README.md

 GraCFL/
 ├── include/                # Header files
 ├── src/                    # Source files
-├── graphs/                 # Graph input files
-├── grammars/               # Grammar input files
+├── graphs_grammars/        # Graph and Grammar input files
 ├── build/bin/              # Generated executables (after build)
 ├── logs/                   # Log files (generated during runtime) ├── CMakeLists.txt          # CMake build configuration
 ├── README.md               # This file
-├── run_script_paper.sh     # Script to automate execution of the executables used in the paper └── run_script_all.sh       # Script to automate execution of all executables
+├── run_script_paper.sh     # Script to automate the execution of the executables used in the paper └── run_script_all.sh       # Script to automate the execution of all executables
 ```